How to save ink cartridge from clogging or drying up

 Preventing the printer from clogging up

 By far, the best way to keep the printer from clogging is printer's self-cleaning mechanism.
 Every inkjet printer has one; check your printer's manual for instructions about how to start the cleaning process.
-Usually, there is a dedicated button, or a function in the printer's display menu, which will start the cleaning.
-When you start the process, the printer heads will mechanically clean themselves, and you'll hear the printer making noise.
+Usually, there is a dedicated button, or a function in the printer's display menu, that starts the cleaning.
+When you start the process, the printer heads mechanically clean themselves, and you'll hear the printer making noise.
 It usually takes no more than a few minutes.

 Unless you print a lot of documents we suggest only using the printer self-cleaning when you are having problems.
 Using the self-cleaning with some printers can use some of your printers ink.